Christmas trading hours - We will be closed from 12pm 20th December and back on January 2nd - Best wishes from the THP Team!

 Yes.
 Vaccination is highly effective at preventing rabies and makes treatment of an exposure much simpler and less stressful, as well as avoiding the need to use blood products.

-Following vaccination, if exposure occurs overseas two booster vaccine doses are then given 3 days apart.
 Recommendation for pre-travel rabies vaccination is based on an assessment of the likelihood of contact with potentially rabid animals and the availability of adequate and timely healthcare for post exposure treatment.
-Those considered at high risk are travellers working with animals, those travelling to remote places (where treatment will be difficult to find) and those travelling for a long time or living overseas.
+Those considered at high risk are travellers working with animals, those travelling to remote places (where treatment is difficult to find) and those travelling for a long time or living overseas.
+However, any traveller can decide to vaccinate if there is risk.

 • What if I am been bitten or scratched by an animal whilst in a rabies risk country and I haven’t had the pre-exposure course?